Characters Are Your Story

 There Are A Million Characters In Fiction...And Then There's Yours

-Use this.
-Don’t tell us about your character: Reveal them, by putting boulders in their path and showing us how they respond in unique, no-one-else-is-like-this ways.
+Show us who they are, by putting boulders in their path and letting them respond in unique, no-one-else-is-like-this ways.